AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Kitchen Tools.*** You gain Tool Proficiency with Cook's Utensils.

 ***Replenishing Meal.*** As part of a Short Rest, you can cook special food if you have ingredients and Cook's Utensils on hand.
 You can prepare enough of this food for a number of creature equal to 4 plus your Proficiency Bonus.
-At the end of the Short Rest, any creature who eats the food and spends one or more Hit Dice to regain Hit Points regains an extra 1d8 Hit Points.
+At the end of the Short Rest, any creature who eats the food and spends one or more Hit Point Dice to regain Hit Points regains an extra 1d8 Hit Points.

 \column